Touring around Rome ~ Italy

 I love when magic just happens when I travel.
 On Monday morning, with one look out the window this northern NY girl, knew we had some ground cover.
 No worries for me, because…

 1) I know snow and 2)I live in Germany and 3 )It’s February – right?
 I wasn’t expecting super warm weather.
-So glad I packed a hat, mittens and boots.
-Mom and Dad would be proud.
-To my surprise this kind of magic only happens once in a while, so Rome was perplexed, I guess it snowed like six years ago, so this was something really special.
+So glad I packed a hat, mittens, and boots.
+Mom and Dad would be proud of it.
+This kind of magic only happens once in a while.
+Rome, Italy was perplexed.
+It had snowed ten years ago, so this was something really special.
 I hope you enjoy my pictures!